sak1987/UDACITY-AIPND--Dog-Breed-Classifier/README.md

 Relevant example code.
 You can use the functions within the program **print_functions_for_lab_checks.py** to check your code for sections **8.
 Command Line Arguments through 17.
 Calculating Results.** You will find this program within the Project Workspace and within the **GitHub repository.**

-##**Program Outline**
+## **Program Outline**

-1.Time your program
+1.**Time** your program
-Use Time Module to compute program runtime
+- Use Time Module to compute program runtime
-2.Get program Inputs from the user
+2.Get program **Inputs** from the user
-Use command line arguments to get user inputs
-3.Create Pet Images Labels
+- Use command line arguments to get user inputs 3.**Create** Pet Images Labels
-Use the pet images filenames to create labels
+- Use the pet images filenames to create labels
-Store the pet image labels in a data structure (e.g. dictionary) 4.Create Classifier Labels and Compare Labels
+- Store the pet image labels in a data structure (e.g. dictionary) 4.**Create** Classifier Labels and Compare Labels
-Use the Classifier function to classify the images and create the classifier labels Compare Classifier Labels to Pet Image Labels
+- Use the Classifier function to classify the images and create the classifier labels
+- Compare Classifier Labels to Pet Image Labels
-Store Pet Labels, Classifier Labels, and their comparison in a complex data structure (e.g. dictionary of lists) 5.Classifying Labels as "Dogs" or "Not Dogs"
+- Store Pet Labels, Classifier Labels, and their comparison in a complex data structure (e.g. dictionary of lists) 5.**Classifying Labels** as "Dogs" or "Not Dogs"
-Classify all Labels as "Dogs" or "Not Dogs" using dognames.txt file Store new classifications in the complex data structure (e.g. dictionary of lists) 6.Calculate the Results
+- Classify all Labels as "Dogs" or "Not Dogs" using dognames.txt file
+- Store new classifications in the complex data structure (e.g. dictionary of lists) 6.**Calculate** the Results
-Use Labels and their classifications to determine how well the algorithm worked on classifying images 7.Print the Results
+- Use Labels and their classifications to determine how well the algorithm worked on classifying images 7.**Print** the Results

 _**You will need to repeat these tasks for each of the three image classification algorithms that are provided to you.**_